-Book value per adjusted share increased 23.6% from December 31, 2018.
-This increase was due primarily to a broad-based increase in the value of KKR's investment portfolio, including investments held by KKR as well as investments held through investment funds, such as KKR's private equity funds, where KKR is entitled to earn carried interest.
-For the year ended December 31, 2019, the value of KKR's balance sheet portfolio, on a non-GAAP basis, increased 25.2% and KKR's overall private equity portfolio increased 27.0%.
-The increase in KKR's balance sheet portfolio and net unrealized carried interest was primarily due to mark-to-market gains in our portfolio companies.
-For a further discussion, see "-Consolidated Results of

-Operations-Unrealized Gains and Losses from Investment Activities."
+Book value per adjusted share increased 20% from December 31, 2019.
+The increase was primarily attributable to (i) the net appreciation in the value of our investment portfolio, including investments held by KKR as well as investments held through investment funds, such as KKR's private equity, real assets and alternative credit funds, where KKR is entitled to earn carried interest and (ii) after-tax distributable earnings during the period.
+Partially offsetting this increase is the payment of dividends during the period.
+For the year ended December 31, 2020, the value of KKR's balance sheet portfolio, on a non-GAAP basis, increased 18% and KKR's overall private equity portfolio increased 17%.
+The increases in KKR's balance sheet portfolio and net unrealized carried interest was primarily due to mark-to-market net gains in our portfolio companies.
+For a further discussion, see "-Consolidated Results of Operations-Unrealized Gains and Losses from Investment Activities" and "-Analysis of Non-GAAP Operating Results-Distributable Revenues-Principal Activities."
 For a discussion of the changes in KKR's private equity portfolio, see "-Analysis of Non-GAAP Operating Results-Other Operating and Performance Measures-AUM."
-The increase in book value per adjusted share was also due to approximately \$1.4 billion of after-tax distributable earnings, partially offset by the payment of dividends during the year endedDecember 31, 2019.
-For a discussion of factors that impacted KKR's after-tax distributable earnings, see "-Analysis of Non-GAAP Operating Results."
+For a discussion of factors that impacted KKR's after-tax distributable earnings, see "-Analysis of Non-GAAP Operating Results" and for more details on the potential adverse effects of COVID-19 on our business, financial performance, operating results and valuations, see "-Business Environment."